DavidTram0311/Livestream-Assistant-Agent/README.md

-# Product-Recommender-Image-Search-ML-System
+# Livestream Assistant Agent
-This project showcasing how to build a scalable recommender and image search system — from raw Amazon product data to real-time, production-grade predictions using AWS, FastAPI, Docker, Kubernetes, and automated CI/CD pipelines.
+This project showcasing how to build a scalable event-driven AI Agent — from raw Amazon review data to real-time AI Agent using AWS, Docker, Kubernetes, Flink, Kafka and automated CI/CD pipelines.